 Right now, Shuai has been released but she has to pay around $12 a day for the electronic monitor on her ankle.

 How long has that been on her leg?

 Yep.
 And that’s nothing to what the actual cost of her defence will be in the end.
-We’re a nonprofit organization, all the work we do on her behalf is free of charge, but for her counsel the costs are mounting up.
+We’re a non-profit organisation, all the work we do on her behalf is free of charge, but for her counsel the costs are mounting up.

 Was she provided with some trauma care or any mental health support by the judicial system?

 Minimal health care is provided in county jails.
-You can't pretend someone is getting appropriate mental health care while you are traumatizing them by locking them up after they’ve experienced a pregnancy loss and attempted suicide.
+You can't pretend someone is getting appropriate mental healthcare while you are traumatising them by locking them up after they’ve experienced a pregnancy loss and attempted suicide.

-Bei Bei Shuai's legal predicament is similar to Rennie Gibbs, who is now 21 and living in Mississippi.
-I spoke to Rob McDuff, a lawyer who is volunteering on Gibbs's case.
+Bei Bei Shuai still has no resolution to her trauma and neither does Rennie Gibbs, now 21 and living in Mississippi.
+I spoke to Rob McDuff, a lawyer who is volunteering on Gibbs' case.